 When performing compliance reviews of state appraiser certifying and licensing programs, the ASC assigns a rating of Excellent, Good, Needs Improvement, Not Satisfactory, or Poor.
 Prior to 2014, the TALCB program received ratings of "needs improvement," due to a backlog processing enforcement complaints.
 In 2014, the TALCB program received a rating of "Good."
-In 2016, the TALCB program received a rating of "Excellent," and in 2018, the TALCB program received a rating of "Good."
-The 2020 compliance review resulted in a rating of "Excellent."
+In 2016, the TALCB program received a rating of "Excellent," and in 2018, the TALCB program received a rating of "Excellent."